-3.1 Qualification.
+- 3.1 Qualification.
 This specification defines the design, performance, and test requirements for an AAU-34B/A Altimeter with automatic pressure standby.
 This specification also provides for a similar design Altimeter AAU-34C/A which incorporates (NVIS Green A) night vision compatible integral lighting and "blue filtered" white lighting.
 This specification makes provision for qualification testing of the altimeter with its optional battery module.
-Altimeters furnished under this specification shall be products which are qualified for listing on the applicable qualified products list at the time set for opening of bids (see 4.4 and 6.4).
-Battery modules shall meet the applicable requirements of this specification.

-3.2 Nonstandard parts.
+Altimeters furnished under this specification shall be products that are authorized by the qualifying activity for listing on the applicable qualified products list before contract award (see 4.4 and 6.4).
+Battery modules shall meet the applicable requirements of this specification. - 3.2 Nonstandard parts.
 Standard MS and AN parts shall be used where they suit the purpose.
 When no standard part is available, a nonstandard part may be used with prior approval of the procuring activity.
-When dual sources for parts or components are not available, prior approval of the procuring activity is required for use of sole source items.

-3.3 Microelectronic Devices.
+When dual sources for parts or components are not available, prior approval of the procuring activity is required for use of sole source items. - 3.3 Microelectronic Devices.
 Microelectronic devices shall meet the requirements of MIL-PRF-38535 (monolithic) and MIL-PRF-38534 (hybrid) and be listed on the associated Qualified Manufacturers Listing (QML).

-3.4 Materials
+3.4 Materials.